AmanT776/ecommerce-db/README.md

-Here’s a professional and detailed `README.md` file for your database project:

----

 # 🛍️ E-Commerce Product Catalog Database

 This project provides a robust and scalable **relational database schema** for managing an **e-commerce product catalog**.
 It is designed to support a wide variety of product configurations, variations, attributes, and inventory management functionalities.